nicholaskillin/baby-r2-sounds/README.md

 Then open up that file and flash your board with it.
 You can find step-by-step directions for flashing by selecting your board [here](https://www.arduino.cc/en/Guide).

+> Tip: Your computer may not be able to communicate with your nano if you have your RC reciever connected to pin RX0 of the nano.
+If you are having trouble flashing remove that cable and try again.

 ## Setting up the transmitter

 This project assumes that you have all 10 channels enabled on your Flysky i6 or i6X transmitter.
 It also assumes that you have the channels 5-10 assigned as follows: